 3. Performing Arts

 Pensacola really does have so much to offer, but one element that consistently flies under the radar is our performing arts offerings.
 Did you know that we are one of just a few cities in the Southeast that boast the "big five"?
-Not only do we have an accredited art museum, but we also have professional symphony, opera and ballet companies and a professional theatre - the Saenger.
+Not only do we have an accredited art museum, but we also have a professional symphony, opera and ballet companies and a professional theatre - the Saenger.
 On any given weekend, you can go to the Saenger Theatre and see world-renowned opera singers performing one of the opera's grandest productions, or a professional ballet company performing the classics or brand new shows written specifically for them.
 You can also catch a touring Broadway show like the "Jersey Boys" or "The Sound of Music."
 The Pensacola Symphony Orchestra puts on incredible shows every year, but you don't want to miss their annual Beethoven in Blue Jeans in January.

 4. Ice Hockey